 For those looking for fresh snaps for their Instagram head to Wicklow Gap.

 The untamed beauty, well-worn ruins, and pristine views have turned Wicklow National Park into one of the most popular day trips.
 And because it’s so close to Dublin (just over an hour), you can opt for a tour or rent a car and head to Wicklow mountain to explore the area yourself.

 GETTING FROM DUBLIN TO WICKLOW

-Although, if you want to see as much as possible then day tour or driving yourself are the best options.
+Although, if you want to see as much as possible, a day tour or driving yourself are the best options.
 And it is a great way to see one of the best attractions near Dublin.
 But also take to the Irish countryside and see the Wicklow mountains.

 TOP THINGS TO DO IN GLENDALOUGH AND WICKLOW